mlflow/mlflow/examples/README.md

 * `sklearn_logisic_regression` is a simple MLflow example with hooks to log training data to MLflow tracking server.
 * `tensorflow` is an end-to-end one run example from train to predict.
-It includes a usage of MLflow's auto-logging feature, which captures TensorBoard data and logs to MLflow with no code change.
+It includes a usage of MLflow's `mlflow.tensorflow.autolog()` API, which captures TensorBoard data and logs to MLflow with no code change.
 * `docker` demonstrates how to create and run an MLflow project using docker (rather than conda) to manage project dependencies